Cody Michelin Cup Biplane: Design

 After his success with the Army Aeroplane Cody started work on a new design for 1910.
 This was a three-bay biplane of similar design.
 A large elevator, divided into two sections at the centre, was carried in front of the wing on three sets of booms, one at each end and the third at the centre.
 A rectangular rudder was carried on two booms extending aft, the lower attached to the apex of inverted V struts below the engine bearers, which also supported the long skid projecting back from below the lower wings's leading edge.
 Lateral control was by ailerons mounted on the outermost interplane struts of each wing.
 The elevators were operated by a pair of bamboo push-rods, leading to control horns mounted at the centre of each half of the elevator.
 It had a tricycle undercarriage, augmented by a long skid projecting back behind the wing trailing edge and small wheels mounted on the wingtips.
 The aircraft was initially powered by a 60 hp Green water-cooled engine mounted on the lower wing using a chain to drive a single two-bladed pusher propeller mounted on a shaft halfway between the wings.

+A contemporary journal from a nearby Aldershot based regiment describes the Biplane as it was during testing and at the time of the accident.

+It said that the new plane had several improvements over the previous plane from 1909: smaller and lighter than the previous, with two independent 4-cylinder Green engines set behind the pilot's seat.
+It mentions one "huge wooden propeller" positioned to the rear of the engines and a single steering pillar which all the other control switches were attached to.
+The plane is described as beautifully finished with polished wood and nickel plating.